LorenzoValente3/Deep-Learning-Models/README.md

 ## About the Project
-The project is divided into two different folders, each one for the different datasets used.
+The project is divided into two folders.
+Each of them contains the programs tailored to the different datasets it uses.

 ### Datasets